tsirrus/expressjs-workshop/README.md

 Create a web server that can listen to requests for `/hello/:firstName`, and respond with some HTML that says `<h1>Hello _name_!</h1>`.
 For example, if a client requests `/hello/John`, the server should respond with `<h1>Hello John!</h1>`

 ## Exercise 3: Operations
-Create a web serverthat can listen to requests for `/op/:operation/:number1/:number2` and respond with a JSON object that looks like the following.
+Create a web server that can listen to requests for `/op/:operation/:number1/:number2` and respond with a JSON object that looks like the following.
 For example, `/op/add/100/200`:
 ```json
 {
   "operator": "add",